robin-a-meade/sandbox/markdown-formatting/links.md

 # List of links with blockquotes

-To separate consecutive blockquotes, use a HTML comment:
+To separate consecutive blockquotes, use an HTML comment:

     <!-- -->